DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Unwilling to compromise on functionality or user experience

-If you're all about product integrity, I highly recommend getting the GO Ultra.
-GO Ultra.
-Even though it's a little more expensive than the Osmo Nano, the extra cost is well worth it, as the GO Ultra offers some advantages that the Nano does not:
+If you value a complete product, I highly recommend the Insta360 GO Ultra .
+While it's slightly more expensive than the DJI Osmo Nano , the extra cost is well worth it because the GO Ultra offers some advantages the Nano simply can't:

 Price

-If price is your main concern rather than the full functionality of the product, then the Osmo Nano is priced very attractively indeed.
-It's 1.5 times cheaper than the GO Ultra and has a great price/performance ratio.
+If price is your primary concern rather than the full range of features, then the DJI Osmo Nano is indeed very attractively priced.
+It's 1.5 times cheaper than the GO Ultra and offers exceptional value for money.

 Vlog scenes, dressed in private clothes to record, don't want the camera to be too conspicuous.

-The GO Ultra is available in black and white, and doesn't have a big logo on it.
-There is also no big logo on the product, so it doesn't look out of place when worn with casual clothes.
+Insta360 GO Ultra Available in black and white, there is no big logo on the product, so it doesn't look out of place even with casual clothes.
 I think the design is suitable for all genders.

 Sports scenes, slow motion time lapse will be recorded.

-On the other hand, only the Osmo Nano is capable of 4K 120fps.
-Since it fits into a protective case, there's little risk of damage even if it's dropped in the middle of a shoot.
-I recommend the Osmo Nano for those who like to record slow motion or shoot in sports scenes.
+On the other hand, only DJI Osmo Nano Capable of 4K 120fps shooting.
+Since it fits into a protective case, there is little risk of damage even if it is dropped in the middle of a shoot.
+I recommend the Osmo Nano for those who like to record slow motion or shoot in motion.

 Wide angle and low light performance requirements